Back to National Guide

 What's Included in the Price

-For a reseal: stripping old silicone and grout, cleaning joints, reapplying sealant.
-For membrane repair: tile removal, stripping the failed membrane, substrate cleaning, new membrane to AS 3740 standard, pre-tiling inspection, and retiling.
-A diagnostic callout fee applies.
-Flood testing to confirm membrane failure is available separately.
-Cosmetic repairs to walls or floors in adjacent rooms damaged by water tracking are not included.
+A diagnostic callout fee ($80–$150) applies.
+Flood testing to confirm membrane failure is available as a separate step.
+Cosmetic repairs to walls or floors in adjacent rooms damaged by water tracking are not included and need a separate trade.

 What Affects the Cost

 • Injection sealing history.
 Injection sealing is popular in Perth as a first-attempt fix.
 It can buy time, but if it has already been tried and the leak returns, the membrane needs replacing.
+The cost of the injection sealing is gone.

 • Tile condition.
 If tiles are cracked, hollow-sounding, or discontinued, partial repair is not feasible and full retiling is needed.

-A silicone reseal on a standard shower with intact membrane in a modern Baldivis or Ellenbrook home sits toward $250.
+A silicone reseal on a standard shower hob with intact membrane in a modern Baldivis or Ellenbrook home sits toward $250.
 A full strip-out in a 1990s Scarborough or Doubleview home with failed membrane, injection sealing that did not hold, and full retiling pushes toward $3,800.

 Perth-Specific Considerations